What Does It Mean To Be “Whole”?

 - I am spirit.

-This “mind” is the thing that trips us up.
-It’s the mind that keeps us from recognizing and experiencing this feeling of wholeness.
+This “mind” can be one thing that trips us up.
+It can keep us from recognizing and experiencing this feeling of wholeness.
 This feeling of being intimately connected with a loving God.

 Now don’t get me wrong.
 The mind, or ego, isn’t a horrible thing.
 I mean, we can do so many great things with the mind.
 Speaking for myself, I can create, learn, visualize, and plan with my mind, and this feels good!